 Another reason for lower CO2 emissions is the fact that electricity use has decreased thanks to more efficient homes, appliances and technical devices.
 Customers are taking advantage of free tools to help them save, whether it be the do-it-yourself energy audit or PowerWise Bill Analyzer.

-And, more than 2,500 Nashville-area homeowners have earned rebates on upgrades to improve the efficiency and comfort level of their homes with eScore.
+And, more than 2,500 Nashville-area homeowners have earned rebates on upgrades to improve the efficiency and comfort level of their homes.
 Along with customers lowering their energy load, NES utilizes voltage reduction to reduce energy use during high demand without impacting reliability.

 Whether it’s empowering customers to make easy, energy-saving choices or reducing our impact by diversifying our fleet with alternative vehicle technologies that now make up nearly 60 percent of passenger cars and light duty vehicles operated daily by NES, we are committed to promoting responsible energy use.